cybercode/dockit/README.md

 end
 ```

-Would run the `build` method from the file `app/Dockit.rb` and the create an image using the options from `db/Dockit.yaml`.
+Would run the `build` method from the file `app/Dockit.rb` and then create a second image using the options from `db/Dockit.yaml`.

+## DigitalOcean integration

+If the `droplet_kit` gem is found at runtime, the `do` service be implemented. see `dockit help do` for available commands.

 ## Running as a docker image